-‘Hygiene theater’ persists, from touchless mustard to banned ice-cream cones
+COVID ‘hygiene theater’ persists, from touchless mustard to banned ice-cream cones

 WASHINGTON — At an ice cream shop in Rockville, Md., gloved servers scoop the frozen treat into cups, but a sign taped to the front window says “No cones: Covid.”
 At McDonald’s outlets along I-95 in Virginia, yellow police-style tape cordons off self-serve beverage stations.
 And at Nationals Park, baseball fans use a QR code and digital menu rather than ordering directly from the person who hands them their hot dog.

 None of these precautions provide meaningful protection against the spread of the coronavirus, safety experts say.
 Instead, they are examples of what critics call “hygiene theater,” the deployment of symbolic tactics that do little to prevent the spread of the coronavirus but may make some anxious consumers feel safer.
-(The term is widely credited to Atlantic writer Derek Thompson, who cataloged ineffective but showy anti-covid tactics last summer.)
+(The term is widely credited to Atlantic writer Derek Thompson, who cataloged ineffective but showy anti-COVID tactics last summer.)

-As the covid death rate plummets in America and the number of vaccinations soars, the persistence of these practices is seriously frustrating folks who argue that their vaccinated status should free them from such annoying restrictions.
+As the COVID death rate plummets in America and the number of vaccinations soars, the persistence of these practices is seriously frustrating folks who argue that their vaccinated status should free them from such annoying restrictions.

 “We really should be scaling back on these precautions, especially on the steroidally boosted cleaning of surfaces,” said Lindsey Leininger, a Dartmouth College business professor who specializes in public health and runs a coronavirus information site called Dear Pandemic.
 “I look at all these unnecessary restrictions that degrade the customer experience and, as a vaccinated person, I’m like, ‘Why?'”